hashicorp/terraform-website/content/source/docs/enterprise/beta/install/gcp.html.md

 [inputs]: https://registry.terraform.io/modules/hashicorp/terraform-enterprise/google?tab=inputs
 [outputs]: https://registry.terraform.io/modules/hashicorp/terraform-enterprise/google?tab=outputs

 1. In your web browser, go to the [hashicorp/terraform-enterprise/google module][module] on the Terraform Registry.
-This is the module you'll use to deploy the clustering beta.
+This is the module you'll use to deploy the cluster.
 2. Review the module's [input variables][inputs].
-3. Create a new Terraform configuration that calls the `hashicorp/terraform-enterprise/azurerm` module:
+3. Create a new Terraform configuration that calls the `hashicorp/terraform-enterprise/google` module:
     - Start by copying the "Provision Instructions" example from the module's Terraform Registry page.
     - Fill in values for all of the required input variables.
     - Fill in any optional variables as desired.
 If you omit all optional variables, the module will deploy a mid-sized cluster using the **demo** operational mode.
     - Map all of the module's [output values][outputs] to root-level outputs, so that Terraform will display them after applying the configuration.
 For example:

         ```hcl
-        output "tfe_beta" {
+        output "tfe_cluster" {
           value = {
             application_endpoint = "${module.terraform-enterprise.application_endpoint}"
             application_health_check = "${module.terraform-enterprise.application_health_check}"